 The author reviews the differentiating signs, causes, and management of horizontal gaze palsies.
 These are disorders in which the supranuclear control of lateral eye movements is impaired.
-Sometimes the palsy is selective for some types of eye movements, but not others (eg, selective saccadic palsy).
-When acquired, horizontal gaze palsy usually points to damage to specific pontine structures.
+Sometimes the palsy is selective for some types of eye movements but not others (eg, selective saccadic palsy).
+When acquired, horizontal gaze palsy usually points to damage of specific pontine structures.
 Congenital forms occur too, such as the Mobius syndrome and horizontal gaze palsy associated with pendular nystagmus and scoliosis.
 The genetic defect for the latter has been described, and it involves a protein that likely plays a role in axonal guidance during development.

 • Horizontal gaze palsy is usually due to lesions of supranuclear, nuclear, and infranuclear pathways of horizontal of eye movements in the pons.